DIYgod/RSSHub-Radar/README.md

 ### Manual installation

-First download the corresponding version of `radar.zip` from the [releases](https://github.com/DIYgod/RSSHub-Radar/releases) page and unzip it
+First download the corresponding version of `chrome-mv3-prod.zip` from the [releases](https://github.com/DIYgod/RSSHub-Radar/releases) page and unzip it

 **Chrome install extension:**